 Roy Rana became the 11th head coach in Ryerson men's basketball history when he was hired on August 14, 2009.

-Over the first six years as head coach, Rana has increased Ryerson's win total each year.
+Over the first six years as the Rams head coach, Rana has increased Ryerson's win total each year.
 At the end of the 2014-15 season, Rana stands with 82 career regular season victories with the Rams and in his CIS career.

 The 2014-15 season was then the most successful in Ryerson basketball history.
 The Rams tied the program record for wins in a season with 17 (17-2 record) and finished third at the CIS Final 8, recording Ryerson's first medal at a national championship in any sport.

 In 2013-14, Rana and the Rams started the season as the No. 4 ranking in the CIS and stayed there for portions of the season.
 Ryerson finished the regular season with a 16-6 record and were eliminated in the OUA East quarterfinals.